TheNarratorsFrevor/Knowledge-base/Physics/Thermodynamics/Thermodynamics - Crash course notes.md

 Systems where the temperature is held constant, usually by connecting the system to a much bigger system whose temperature would need a lot of heat to change. like a heat reservoir.
 Since the pressure does actually change this time, you'd need to make a more complex relationship:
+$$W = \int P \, dV $$
+And you're still calculating work, but you're taking into account the changes in pressure too.
+Another difference between isobaric and isothermal processes is that since the temperature is held constant in isothermal processes, the internal energy of the ideal gas cannot change.
+And thus:
+$$\Delta U = Q - W = 0 $$
+$$Q = W$$

+### Adiabatic processes

+This is where no heat is allowed to flow in or out of the system but the gas can expand or be compressed.
+Thus $Q = 0$,
+$$\Delta U = - W$$

+## Second law of thermodynamics

+Because of [[Entropy]], Heat will spontaneously flow from something hotter to something colder, but not from something colder to something hotter.